Agrokor

 Ivica Todorić, founder of Agrokor, served as companies' CEO until April 2017.
 When Agrokor's financial difficulties became untenable, in March 2017 the government of Croatia hastily drafted and passed the Law on Extraordinary Administration Procedure in Enterprises of Systematic Importance for the Republic of Croatia, and by Todorić's activation of the Law in early April 2017 the Government forestalled the bankruptcy procedure and effectively took control over the company.
 Special administrator Ante Ramljak was appointed by the Commercial Court on 10 April 2017.
 Nevertheless, Ivica Todorić remained a nominal owner of Agrokor.
 Ministry of Economy, Entrepreneurship and Crafts published on its web site the Monthly Report on Economic and Financial Situation and the Implementation of Agrokor's Extraordinary Administration Measures for the period between 10 April to 10 May 2017, written by commissioner Ramljak, in which it was revealed that Agrokor didn't have a business plan for 2017 and was in a crisis of management.
 On 17 October 2017, the Croatian State Attorney Office launched a criminal prosecution against 13 members of the former governing and supervisory boards, including owner Ivica Todorić himself, on suspicions of abuse of power in economic business, forgery of official documents and breach of trade and business bookkeeping obligations.
 Ivica Todorić was reportedly residing in London, pending arrest and extradition.

 On 28 February 2018, Fabris Peruško was appointed as new Extraordinary Commissioner.
 More than 80% of Agrokor creditors voted in favor of the Settlement plan on 4 July 2018.
 Settlement was implemented on 1 April 2019 and business operations and assets were transferred to a new holding company according to the Settlement plan.
 Agrokor d.d. continued to be under Extraordinary Administration until all legal steps defined by the Settlement plan were fulfilled.

 The extraordinary administration procedure in Agrokor has been closed and Agrokor d.d. no longer exists since it has been struck from the Court Registry in October 2022.

 History

-Agrokor moved into Cibona Tower on 4 January 2000 and used it until 4 December 2017 when moved to another location.